Row-clustering of a Point Process-valued Matrix: Supplementary Files

 the ES algorithm entails a linear decomposition like:

-where $\bm{a}_j$'s are vectors of size $d$ only depending on parameters $\bm{\Omega}$, and $\bm{S}$ is a $q$-dimensional function with components $S_j$ only depending on complete data.
-This decomposition need not necessarily be based on the assumption of independent observations. $\bm{S}(\bm{x})$ is called a "complete-data summary statistic" (not necessarily a sufficient statistic).
-Given the parameters $\bm{\Omega}^*$, we calculate the expectation over $\bm{z}$ condition on $\bm{y}$ and parameters $\bm{\Omega}$ in E-step as,
+where $\bm{a}_j$'s are vectors of size $d$ only depending on parameters $\bm{\Omega}$, and $\bm{S}$ is a $q$-dimensional function with components $S_j$ only depending on the complete data. $\bm{S}(\bm{x})$ is referred to as a "complete-data summary statistic".
+Given the parameters $\bm{\Omega}^*$, we calculate the expectation over $\bm{z}$ condition on $\bm{y}$ and parameters $\bm{\Omega}$ in E-step as following

 In view of the linearity in (\ref{S1.2}), we consider the conditionally expected estimation equations,